cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 In this case, the `MsgSend`'s type URL is [`"/cosmos.bank.v1beta1.MsgSend"`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/modules/bank/messages.ts#L6).

-Each of your types will be associated like this.
+Each of your types is associated like this.
 You can declare each string as a constant value, such as:

 ```typescript
 export const msgSendTypeUrl = "/cosmos.bank.v1beta1.MsgSend";